-$\sqrt{}$ = Attendance; A = Apology; N/A= not yet appointed, $\sqrt{}$ AD= Attendance by Alternate X Resigned Non-Executive Director Composition: Gerald Ssendaula (Chairperson), Pieter Adriaan Faling, Anthony Marsh, Riccardo Ridolfi d) Remuneration Committee
+$\sqrt{\ }$ = Attendance; A = Apology; N/A= not yet appointed, $\sqrt{\ }$ AD= Attendance by Alternate \X Resigned

-The Remuneration Committee is responsible for ensuring that the Company has coherent remuneration policies and practices which are consistent with human resources objectives and which enable the Company to attract and retain executives and directors who will create value.
-This is done while considering the performance of the individual, company and the general pay environment.
+The Remuneration Committee is responsible for ensuring that the Company has coherent remuneration policies and practices which are consistent with human resources objectives and which enable the Company to attract and retain directors, senior managers and staff to create value for customers, shareholders and stakeholders.
+This is done while considering the performance of the individual, company, and the general pay environment.

-It should be noted that the remuneration structure of the non-directors' fees is not related to the performance of the Company but rather to the skill, experience and time committed to discharge their duty.
+It should be noted that the remuneration structure of the non-executive director fees is not related to the performance of the Company but rather to the skill, experience and time committed to discharge their duty.